kiboschool/course-data-structures-and-algorithms/src/lessons/week-02/heuristics.md

        print(lst[i])
 ```

-No matter what the size of the input list is -- could be five elements, or one million -- this function will only ever perform three iterations.
-Therefore, this algorithm is constant time: O(1).
+No matter what the size of the input list is -- could be five elements or one million elements -- this function will only ever perform three iterations.
+Therefore, this algorithm is constant time: `O(1)`.

 ## Back-to-back loops

-Sometimes, algorithms contain loops that are in *serial*, or "back-to-back".
-When this happens, the operations add together.
+Sometimes, algorithms contain loops that are *serial* or "back-to-back."
+When this happens, the operations (and big-O expressions) sum together.
 For example:

 ```python
 def serial_loops(lst):